EmumbaOrg/docs-retail-solution-accelerator/docs/02-Setup/02-Development-Environment-Setup-Options.md

 ### Install Software

 The required development environment uses a Visual Studio (VS) Code editor with a Python runtime.
-To complete this lab on your own computer, you must install the following required software.
-On completing this step, you should have installed:
+To follow this guide, the following software is required:

 - [X] Git
 - [X] Docker desktop